agborkowski/li3_generators/README.md

 > More informations about ruckusing-migrations in [https://github.com/ruckus/ruckusing-migrations](https://github.com/ruckus/ruckusing-migrations).

+###Migration requirements

-> For migration is required to create dorectory db/migrations/ in to your application path.
+For migration is required to create dorectory db/migrations/ in to your application path.

         app
           |- config